airpair/things-you-should-know-about-auto-layout-on-ios/post.md

 * When in doubt, check the color of the small arrow next to the view controller you are designing.
 Red means there are some errors in the auto layout constraints that you added.
 Yellow means that some frames are incorrectly positioned with respect to the constraints.
 ![](http://res.cloudinary.com/http-pulkitgoyal-in/image/upload/c_scale,w_400/v1418058060/Screen_Shot_2014-12-08_at_18_00_15_z1s9kt.png)

-Clicking on the arrow will take you to a list of errors/warnings.
+* Clicking on the arrow will take you to a list of errors/warnings.
 You can get suggestions on how to fix it by clicking on the small circle on the right.

 ![](http://res.cloudinary.com/http-pulkitgoyal-in/image/upload/c_scale,w_400/v1418058275/Screen_Shot_2014-12-08_at_18_03_10_vgz4ku.png)

+* Deleting a constraint will not reposition your views but the layout might go into "warning" mode, indicating issues you need to resolve to make auto-layout work.

+* When you move things around, your constraints don't change; only view frame in IB changes.
+When frame in IB is actually different from calculated with layout constraints frame, IB will indicate the runtime frame of that element with yellow dotted line and the layout will be in "warning" mode.

 * Once you have added the constraints for a view, you can update the frames of all its subviews pressing the small triangle button in the bottom after selecting the view you want to update.
 ![](http://res.cloudinary.com/http-pulkitgoyal-in/image/upload/c_scale,w_400/v1418058476/Screen_Shot_2014-12-08_at_18_05_56_e8dfps.png)